T e a c h i n g a n d L e a d i n g a n

 4. Activity (20 minutes): Count your Blessings

-5. Closing and prayer (5 minutes): Thanks for our blessings.
+5. Closing and prayer (5 minutes): Give thanks for our blessings.

 Module 1: God's Eternal Plan (Part Two)